Who Do We Help?

 - Transport – Not everyone has a car.
 We make it easy to get your trapped kitty to its surgical appointment by transporting him/her for you.
 We transport to TNR clinics about once a week.

 - Post-surgical Recovery – Cats can be released only after they’ve had a chance to recover from their surgery (2-7 days).
 If you’re not able to provide post-surgical recovery, one of our volunteers can often do it for you.

-If, when and how to rescue kittens – If you find kittens outdoors, your first impulse might be scoop them up and bring them home.
-That could be the worst thing for the kittens–-and for you.
-Please check out this guide before you act and contact us if you still have questions.
+How to help found kittens: If you find kittens outside, your first impulse might be to scoop them up and bring them home.
+Unless they are in imminent danger, this could be the worst thing for the kittens.
+Please check out this guide before you act.
+Contact us if you have further questions.

 Guidance for community cats: If you believe any cat in your neighborhood is at risk, please contact us to discuss solutions to resolve the situation.

 Evaluation: Project MEOW can help you evaluate found cats to determine whether they should be fostered in preparation for adoption or if they would be better off cared for outdoors.
 We have no physical location to use as an adoption center.
 Instead, we have developed a network of foster homes, from which cats are directly adopted.
 Through partnerships with rescue organizations and shelters, through social media, through online postings and through networking by community members, we attempt to find homes for as many of these friendly cats as possible.